Bhanulaur/new-repo/README.md

 # new-repo
-this is a new repo using git and github for using devops
+This is a new repo using git and github for using devops follow this step by step